Wells Fargo Reflect Card Review

 Director and personal finance analyst for The Ascent by The Motley Fool.
 He has 15 years of finance experience and holds an MBA from George Washington University.

-The Wells Fargo Reflect℠ Card holds a coveted spot as the longest 0% intro APR period on both purchases and balance transfers that we've seen -- period.
+The Wells Fargo Reflect℠ Card offers an incredible 0% intro APR period on both purchases and qualifying balance transfers, which can help to pay off credit card debt faster or avoid interest on new purchases.

 Our expert's summary:

-Simply put, if you're looking to avoid credit card interest for the longest time possible (and who isn't?), it's hard to beat this card.
+Simply put, you'd be hard pressed to beat this card if you're looking to temporarily avoid credit card interest.

-0% intro APR for up to 21 months (on both purchases and balance transfers) -- This is where The Wells Fargo Reflect℠ Card simply can't be beat.
+0% intro APR for up to 21 months (on both purchases and balance transfers) -- This is where The Wells Fargo Reflect℠ Card is hard to beat.
 The card starts with a 0% intro APR on purchases and qualifying balance transfers for 18 months.
 To make it even better, you can get an intro APR extension of up to three months, for a total of 21 months.
 All you need to do is make on-time minimum payments during the intro and extension periods.

 It's worth noting that the intro APR applies to balance transfers made within the first 120 days of opening the account.
 There is also a balance transfer fee of 3% ($5 minimum) on transfers made within the first 120 days and 5% ($5 minimum) on transfers made after that.
 Those fee amounts are standard among balance transfer credit cards.